jellyfisheart/jellyfisheart/README.md

 ## TLDR: DON'T BE A FUCKING FREAK
 - **RACISTS, ZIONISTS, ANTISEMITES, AND PEOPLE WHO SPOUT XENOPHOBIA.** It shouldn't have to be said but for good measure since I never know with this bum ass game

-- Predators, Zoos, Lolisho, Incest, and Proship whatever you proudly call yourself.
+- Predators, Zoos, Lolisho, Incest, and Proship/whatever you proudly call yourself.
 It's all the same to me NGL

 - If you can't specify your age when asked.
 I'm 20+, I do not want to talk to people 17 and under.
 There are no exceptions to that